hanuor/android-kotlin-samples/README.md

 As of now Kotlin based IDE hasn't officially launched yet.
 But we are developers eh!
 Follow this link to download Android studio 3.0 (Canary) :
 ##### Download
 [Android studio 3.0 preview](https://developer.android.com/studio/preview/index.html)
-*If you are working on stable version then don't freak out.
+*If you are working on a stable version then don't freak out.
 This version won't affect your existing work/settings/environment etc.*

 ### findViewById
 Till now we were using